 A little etymology for the site name:

 Geo: I love this planet; Nature is my muse.
-As a prefix, geo- reflects my multivariate interests in everything about and inhabiting this fascinating planet where life (as we know it) exists.
+As a prefix, geo- reflects my multivariate interests in everything about this fascinating planet and its' inhabits.

-Photo: Something I love making and sharing, and presumably the reason you are perusing my collection of photographs here.
+Photo: Something I love making and sharing, and presumably the reason you are here.

 Cacher: of all sorts of things, including knowledge, photographs, memories, and geocaches.